c-git/c-git.github.io/content/_index.md

   I've really enjoyed using [egui][egui].
   This crate was my introduction to immediate mode GUI development.
-  I've found that using immediate mode for [PoC](https://en.wikipedia.org/wiki/Proof_of_concept) helps me focus on functionality instead of nits on ascetics.
+  I've found that using immediate mode for [PoC](https://en.wikipedia.org/wiki/Proof_of_concept) helps me focus on functionality instead of ascetics.
   [IMHO](https://www.merriam-webster.com/dictionary/IMHO) they end up looking reasonable anyway ([example](https://uruth-lab.github.io/dbv/)).
   I am using it for multiple of my ongoing projects.
   I've contributed: